Keighley News publishes a brief report about the recent half-term activities at the Brontë Parsonage Museum (

 In part three, Dara meets a violinist, Edward, and falls madly in love with him, ignoring the fact that he is still living with his ex-girlfriend and that they have a child together.
 Faint echoes of Jane Eyre here.
 In fairness to Dara, Edward does keep insisting that he will leave his current arrangement when... , and Dara believes him.
 (Valerie Ryan)

-It's interesting that Sebastian Faulk's take on James Bond (Devil May Care) reminds the reviewers of Jean Rhys's Wide Sargasso Sea (this is not the first time they are linked).
-From The Independent:
+It's interesting that Sebastian Faulk's take on James Bond (Devil May Care) reminds the reviewers of Jean Rhys's Wide Sargasso Sea (

 A strain of Gothic horror runs through many British accounts of Jamaica, notably Jean Rhys's Wide Sargasso Sea.
 Jamaican plantation lands, with their romantic air of neglect and preponderance of "sex and machete fights", fascinated Fleming.
 (Ian Thompson)